pellepim/projectplace_workspace_sync/readme.md

 Once run, simply double click `localdata/html/index.html` to navigate the workspace documents.

 ### 4. Do it all in one fell swoop
-Yo can run all steps above by specifying
+You can run all steps above by specifying

 `python run.py -s -d -m`